 Though it was an experience to remember, I will pass on using the overnight Indian Government Railway system as a means of transport again.
 That’s the way it is with experiences … you need to do them in order to know whether they are keepers or a future “no thank you”.
 However, I will return to Incredible India now that I am starting to get the hang of it because plenty of new experiences still await me in this land of endless diversity.

 Founded 21 years ago, Incredible Indian Tours, www.incredibleindiatours.com, currently offers ten themed tours throughout India and Nepal for a maximum of 10-12 people.
-The women-only “Essence of India” tours are scheduled for October 2016 and February 2017.
+The women only “Essence of India” tour takes place November 2018 and February 2019.

 A highly-recommendable 2012 movie, The Most Exotic Marigold Hotel, provides a wonderful window on the chaos and colorful culture of Rajasthan.
 Fabulous acting of the entire cast, and a touching, funny storyline for good measure about a collection of British retirees lured to settle in Rajasthan by the promise of luxury living for a low-budget price.
 Incredible Indian Tours has crafted an 11-day tour that follows in the footsteps of this movie, including a stay at the real Marigold Hotel itself!
 Maximum group size is 12 people.